Aaron Roth – Edify.org – “The Breaths We Take” – April 2013

 ——

 This past week I spent some time in the outlying districts of Lima.
 For the work we do in Edify, we seek out schools in impoverished areas, and provide them with small loans to build more classrooms and computer labs, and provide them Biblical business training to manage their schools more effectively.
-In addition to Apr-13-News-04those initiatives, we also provide teacher training so that the schools improve their level of education and stay competitive nationally.
+In addition to those initiatives, we also provide teacher training so that the schools improve their level of education and stay competitive nationally.
 Most of these schools charge about $25-40 a month, or roughly $1-$2 a day.
 This may not sound like a lot to us, but this is an enormous struggle for parents.
 They pay it because they know the alternative is that their child will be crammed in a classroom with 35 to 40 other students.
 Very little attention will be paid to their son or daughter, and they probably won’t progress even in the most basic of subjects: reading and writing.

 What strikes me about these districts, Callao, Ventanilla, Carabayllo is that it’s hard to breathe.
 Not like 15,000 feet hard to breathe, because these districts are mostly just a few hundred feet above sea level, but it’s so dusty you end up coughing a lot and worrying about what’s entering your lungs.
 I notice this while I’m watching students run around an unpaved recess area kicking a ball to each other.
-The public school director laments that with such overcrowding (more than 1Apr-13-News-05,000) students, they’ve run out of adequate bathroom space and finances to build more bathrooms, which also means the children will wait another year or two before they can pave the recess area to deal with the tremendous amount of dirt and dust kicked up in the air.
+The public school director laments that with such overcrowding (more than 1,000) students, they’ve run out of adequate bathroom space and finances to build more bathrooms, which also means the children will wait another year or two before they can pave the recess area to deal with the tremendous amount of dirt and dust kicked up in the air.

 The parents tell us that a striking number of these students have respiratory problems like asthma and other health issues caused by the poor air quality.
 They tell us that if they didn’t water the dirt roads in the morning you wouldn’t be able to see the houses or the schools; the dust cloud would cover the community of nearly 50,000 residents.